About

 What is the CRLP doing?

-• We are currently embarking on work with the Centre for Computational Law (Singapore Management University) to see how we can advance our ideas on drafting tools, reading tools, and AI assistance for a logical reasoner, all using their L4 language.
+• Our project now runs on a volunteer basis.
+It was funded from 2023 to mid-2025, and builds on the work we had already started in LDO to apply this to the way we draft legislation for Jersey.
+In the first half of 2025 we worked with the Centre for Digital Law (Singapore Management University) to advance our ideas on drafting tools, reading tools, and AI assistance for a logical reasoner, all using their L4 language.
+Work on L4 continues with Legalese (who invented it).

 • Other streams of the project include -